AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 # txt2img Generation

+Text to Image generation comprises of taking a random noisy image and diffusing it with a text prompt

 ## Basic Settings for WebUI

 **Positive prompt**: what you want in your image.
 Default for anime models `masterpiece, best quality, ultra-detailed, illustration, 1girl`